-A type of herpes virus that can cause fever, joint pains, pneumonia, severe stomach upset; and reduced white blood cells after transplant
+A virus that is a member of the herpes virus family and can cause fever, joint pains, pneumonia, severe stomach upset and reduced white blood cells after transplant.

-Developmental assessment
+Developmental Assessment

-A test to see how well a child is developing, for instance how well they can walk, speak, hear, engage with other people, and understand what is happening around them
+A test to see how well a child is developing.
+For example, how well they can walk, speak, hear, engage with other people and understand what is happening around them.

-Developmental play
+Developmental Play

-Activities such as drawing or games aiming to develop social or cognitive skills
+Activities such as drawing or games aiming to develop social or cognitive skills.